 - Log out and back in

 - Reboot your internet connection

-- Just walk away and try again later- like I said, it’s internet based and sometimes there’re just too many people designing 🙂
+- Just walk away and try again later- as I said, it’s internet-based and sometimes there are just too many people designing 🙂

-I can’t make your kids cooperate during your work hours, I can’t make you’re husband stop asking you where his iPad is.
-I can’t make you a master at time blocking or time management.
+I can’t make your kids cooperate during your work hours, I can’t make your husband stop asking you where his iPad is.
+I can’t make you a master at time blocking and time management.